ShivamPoW/Filechain-Smart-Contract/README.md

 ## Overview

-It gives the user the power to save any file's existence proof on-chain, which works as proof of time and ownership.
-It gives the user the power to save any file's existence proof on-chain, which works as proof of time and ownership.
+It gives the user the power to save any file's existence proof on-chain, which works as proof of ownership in time.

 ![Illustration](images/new_overview.png)